NathanaelA/fluentreports/commands.md

 #### .data ( Data )
 ##### Description
-THIS IS MANDANTORY - you need to set a data object otherwise their is no point to the report.
+THIS IS MANDANTORY - you need to set a data object otherwise there is no point to the report.

 ##### Parameters
 * Data - this can be an array of arrays; and array of objects, an object, a string/number value or one of the two more advanced data class: